This easy and moist banana cake is absolutely classic and changeable - from a cake with chocolate to a special banana cherry cake.

-Quickly made and really delicious: this moist banana cake is a real classic for a good reason!
-Children especially love the aromatic sponge cake
+Quick to make and really delicious: this easy and moist banana cake is an absolute classic with good reason!
+Children especially love the aromatic cake with bananas.

 Taste and Occasion